FlexElect Reimbursement Accounts

 Read this section carefully, then sign and date the form on the line marked.
 This section contains important information you should be aware of when enrolling.
 Your signature certifies you have read the information and agree to the terms and conditions of the program as outlined on the STD.
 701R and on this website.

-We recommend you make a copy of your completed form before you send it to your HR Office.
-Once your HR Office completes the "Agency Use Only" sections, the original copy is forwarded to the State Controller's Office.
-Your HR Office is instructed to keep a copy in your personnel file and send you a copy.
+We recommend you make a copy of your completed form before you send it to your personnel office.
+Once your personnel office completes the "Agency Use Only" sections, the original copy is forwarded to the State Controller's Office.
+Your personnel office is instructed to keep a copy in your personnel file and send you a copy.

 You can't change or cancel your enrollment during the plan year unless there is a change in your status, called a "permitting event."
 See Changes in status ("permitting events") for a list of "permitting events."

 If you increase your deduction amount because of a permitting event during the plan year, you may only claim the increased amount for expenses incurred from the effective date of your change (not the permitting event date) through December 31.

 If you enroll in a reimbursement account, a $1.00 fee is deducted from your after-tax salary each month.
 This fee covers administrative costs of the program.

 The IRS rule on deferred compensation allows payment for medical and dependent care expenses incurred up to two and one-half months after the end of the plan year.
 In other words, you may use money deducted in 2015 to pay for medical and dependent care expenses incurred up to March 15, 2016.
 You still have until June 30, 2016 to claim expenses incurred up to March 15, 2016 and any unused amount at that time will be forfeited pursuant to IRS Rules.